DipikaJothinathan/DipikaJothinathan/README.md

 ## 👋 About Me
 I am a determined and energetic **Data Analyst** with experience in **SQL, Python, R, Power BI, Tableau,** and **Excel**.
 My expertise includes **data manipulation, visualization, and reporting**, with a strong focus on delivering actionable insights to decision-makers.

-## 🚀 What I'm Up To
+## 🚀 What I am Up To
-- 🌟 I’m currently working on **enhancing my Power BI and Tableau visualization skills**
+- 🌟 I am currently working on **enhancing my Power BI and Tableau visualization skills**
-- 🌱 I’m currently learning **machine learning models**
+- 🌱 I am currently learning **machine learning models**
-- 👯 I’m looking to collaborate on **data analytics and visualization projects**
+- 👯 I am looking to collaborate on **data analytics and visualization projects**
-- 🤔 I’m looking for help with **resume optimization for ATS**
+- 🤔 I am looking for help with **resume optimization for ATS**
 - 💬 Ask me about **Data cleaning, Data visualization, South Indian cuisine, culture, and Parenting**
 - 📧 How to reach me: **dipikajot@yahoo.com**
 - 😄 Pronouns: **She/Her**